1757WestwoodRobotics/prog-docs/src/tools/python/datatypes/lists.md

 # Lists

 Lists are just collections of other datatypes.
-They most literally list things out
+They most literally list things out.

 ```py
 a = [1,2,3,4]  # creating a list of 4 elements